SharDassaut/MilkyWay-Scrapper/README.md

 - The program stops automatically when all catalog pages have been processed.

 This tool is useful for collecting product data for analysis or integration into other systems

+This file is part of the "MilkyWay Ediciones Scraper" project.